If you’re a lover of impressive Japanese cuisine, why not try one of the many teppanyaki restaurants Melbourne has to offer?

 Location: 545-547 Mt Alexander Rd, Moonee Ponds, VIC 3039 Ph: (03) 9370 2188

 Fuji Teppanyaki is a modest, high-quality establishment in Moonee Ponds, tucked away from the main road.

-The restaurant offers a teppanyaki lunch special that represents an excellent deal at set times of the day, as well as all your favorite teppanyaki options cooked to perfection.
+The restaurant offers a teppanyaki lunch special that is an excellent deal, as well as all your favourite teppanyaki options cooked to perfection.
 Reviews are quick to complement the entertaining chefs and the quality of the ingredients.